DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/a-look-at-traffic-encryption-options.markdown

 ## TLS internally

-Historically concerns around performance of TLS have stunted the deployment internally, modern versions of the libraries combined with the current generations of CPUs mean TLS is not slow! (mostly).
+Historically concerns about performance of TLS have stunted the deployment internally, modern versions of the libraries combined with the current generations of CPUs mean TLS is not slow! (mostly).